 Evacuate the area and fight fire from a safe distance or protected location.
-Move containers from fire area if you can do it without risk.

 Wear full protective gear including self-contained breathing apparatus.

 Restrict access to area until completion of cleanup.

 Wear appropriate respiratory protection and protective clothing.
-Do not touch or walk through spilled material.
-Stop leak if you can do it without risk.

 If NORM material is released, steps should be taken to contain or prevent discharges to the environment and to control or stop release of NORM material into the air as dust.